BA (Hons), MA, Registered Psychotherapist (Qualifying)

 I am located in Guelph, and work with clients throughout Ontario (and beyond) in an online therapy (phone or video) setting.
-As a therapist-in-training, I am glad to be able to offer afforable therapy, at rates of $100/hour or lower.
+My ideal hours for therapy are 10am-5pm (weekdays), but can be flexible.

 Get your free 20-minute consultation to see if you think we are the right people to help you.